homabakhtiarian/big_data/README.md

 # Spark
-This notebook will serve as reference code for the Big Data section of the course involving Amazon Web Services.

 First we create a SparkContext.
 A SparkContext represents the connection to a Spark cluster, and can be used to create an RDD and broadcast variables on that cluster.

 *Note!
 You can only have one SparkContext at a time the way we are running things here.*